dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ---
 ```

-**Since you own your copy of the Pipedream workflow, you can modify the code in any way you'd like**.
+**Since you own this copy of the Pipedream workflow, you can modify the code in any way you'd like**.
 You could update the DEV step to change how articles get published, or add a step to send a message to Slack, or post a tweet, any time you publish a new article.
 If you make any edits, share them in the comments below or publish your own article about it!

 The rest of this post addresses other details of the integration, like managing images in articles, and other [YAML Front Matter](https://dev.to/p/editor_guide) you can use to change details of your posts.